 If you have questions about your 1098-T or need corrections made to it, contact the UWPCE accounting office at firstname.lastname@example.org or 206-685-6330.
-When emailing, include your student ID number and what you think needs to be corrected.
-You may ask to have a corrected 1098-T mailed to you, or you can print the corrected form from MyUW.
+When emailing, include your student ID number and indicate what needs to be corrected.
+You may ask to have a corrected 1098-T mailed to you.

 Use IRS Form 8863 to determine the credit you can claim.
 Be sure to read the instructions that accompany the form.

 If you need further assistance, contact the IRS or a tax adviser.
 The UW cannot help you determine your eligibility or calculate the credit.

 For additional information on taxes, see the Student Tax Information page on the Student Fiscal Services website.

 Our coaches are here to help you every step of the way — from finding a program to applying and enrolling.